 Your church should send a statement to the nonprofit organization (preferably with a nice, thoughtful letter).
-The statement should have the date and amount of the contribution, as well as the purpose the money was contributed for.
+The statement should have the date and amount of the donation, as well as the purpose the money was donated for.

 Help from IconCMO